near/core-contracts/lockup/README.md

 Initialize contract, assuming it's called from `near` account.
 The lockup contract account ID is `lockup1`.
 The owner account ID is `owner1`.
 Lockup Duration is 365 days.
+Release duration is 4 years (or 1461 days including leap year).
-Transfers are currently disabled and can be enabled by checking transfer voting poll contract at `transfers-poll`.
+Transfers are currently disabled and can be enabled by checking transfer voting poll contract at `transfer-vote.near`.
 Vesting is 4 years starting from `2018-09-01` to `2022-09-01` Pacific time.
 Staking pool whitelist contract is at `staking-pool-whitelist`.
 The foundation account ID that can terminate vesting is `near`.